lainio/ic/README.md

 the QR code?
 The Tor address we are reading it from must be signed.
 This is very important!

+We don't want to contact QR-codes endpoint without knowing that it's valid!
+What it means?
+We need QR-code resolving.
+And before we resolve the QR/code we need to check if we can trust it.
+That happens thru our chains.
+If we don't have any chains, we cannot connect to any ad, for example.
+That is incentive.

+DIDDoc resolving is cheap way to solve that issue, we don't want that, or do we?
+Why DIDDoc resolving is so bad?
+For the most methods it requires that we contact somewhere in the net to load DIDDoc!!
+It's bad.
+We want a methdot that allows us make all the decisions before contacting anything.

+In our case it's easy, the endpoint is in our chains or it's not, that's for that.
+Or we could have Nodes that work as resolvers, but let's go to that way just until we really have to, shall we?

+Okay, we don't need to have the same keys as Tor but maybe it would make things easier?
+Or interesting if we would have?

+Business idea, those resolvers could make business, they could sell large invitation chains to join with.
+And actually those parties who have many connections are the most valuable if they give us high score.

+##### Handshake

+What happens if the QR-code is the chain block that no one knows, i.e., we use sub keys before we print the ad.
+Why we would do that if it makes our life more difficult?
+NOTE! we use sub key only when we bind persistent pairwises between parties.
+But maybe it's not enough?
+It might still be because adds can be 'general' and ads are just one block (pubkey), the rest of the chain comes after we connect to the endpoint associated to the pub key.
+Use next diagram to draw a form handshake for ad sales.

+(pub key : onion service address) -> connection, and start of the handshake.
+We'll give our chain which is the chain that includes the (pub key).
+NOTE that the position doesn't matter!!
+The handshake verification happens always towards both parties leaf.
+This allows both parties to be pseudonym.

 ```mermaid
 sequenceDiagram
     autonumber